aziflaj/52/README.md

 ## Week 15 to 24
 During the last 2 - 3 months I haven’t written anything on my blog and the analytics are showing me the EKG of a wooden box.
 Nevertheless, I haven’t been just staying around, so my Project52 is still going on.
 [This blogpost](https://aziflaj.github.io/week-24-fast-forward-9-weeks/) is a fast forward, showing what interesting things I have been doing for the last 9 weeks.

+## Week 25
+This week I wrote a Ruby script to turn Markdown files into HTML files.
+The blogpost is posted on [Medium](https://medium.com/@aziflaj/converting-markdown-to-html-using-ruby-c9c92b45aeb1#.52f97nry7).